Maui officials say it was 'impossible' to warn everyone as wildfires spread quickly

 Officials say it could take years — or longer — to repair the damage from this week's wildfires that devastated parts of Maui, claimed dozens of lives and razed a historic town.

-That acknowledgement came as the death toll on Maui was raised to at least 55 people.
-Hawaii Gov. Josh Green warned at a news conference that the death toll will rise, as rescuers reach parts of the island that had been inaccessible due to the three ongoing fires.
+As of Friday at 1 p.m. local time, the death toll on Maui was raised to at least 67 people.
+Earlier that day, Hawaii Gov. Josh Green warned at a news conference that the death toll will rise, as rescuers reach parts of the island that had been inaccessible due to the three ongoing fires.

 "We are seeing loss of life," Green said.
 "As you know, the number has been rising and we will continue to see loss of life."
 He said that the fires were the "greatest emergency we've seen in decades."